dipdowel/parcel-transformer-assemblyscript-codument/parcel-transformer-assemblyscript-codument/README.md

 {
   "consoleLogs": "off",
   "displayStats": "on",
-  ".d.ts_path": "./src/wasm-module.d.ts"
+  ".d.ts_path": "./src/wasm-module.d.ts",
+  "dropDebugStatements": {
+    "development": "off",
+    "production": "on"
   }
+}
 ```

-`consoleLogs` -- Whether to log transformer debug information to your terminal: `"on" | "off"`
+- `consoleLogs` -- Whether to log transformer debug information to your terminal: `"on" | "off"`
-`displayStats` -- Whether to display statistics of AssemblyScript compilation: `"on" | "off"`
+- `displayStats` -- Whether to display statistics of AssemblyScript compilation: `"on" | "off"`
-`d.ts_path` -- Path to the TypeScript definition file with types for your WASM-functions.
+- `d.ts_path` -- Path to the TypeScript definition file with types for your WASM-functions.
+- `dropDebugStatements.development` -- Whether to remove debug statements from the development build: `"on" | "off"`
+- `dropDebugStatements.production` -- Whether to remove debug statements from the production build: `"on" | "off"`

+For more details on `dropDebugStatements.*` please see **Debug code preprocessing** in this README.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 ### File `asconfig.json`